-Yoghurt is a delicious and healthy food, filled with the goodness of vital multi-vitamins.
+Yogurt is a delicious and healthy food, filled with the goodness of vital multi-vitamins.

 Benefit No. 1: Natural Moisturizer and Skin Brightener

-- Revive a tired and dull complexion by gently massaging thick yoghurt on damp skin.
+- Revive a tired and dull complexion by gently massaging thick yogurt on damp skin.
 Leave it on for 10 minutes and then wash with tepid water.
 The lactic acid is a natural hydroxyl-acid that helps exfoliate, hydrate and sooth skin.

-- Add natural glow to the skin by making a homemade face pack using yoghurt, masoor lentils and orange peel.
+- Add natural glow to the skin by making a homemade face pack using yogurt, masoor lentils and orange peel.
 Grind the ingredients together, apply the pack on the face and leave it on for 15 minutes before washing to reveal a fresher and brighter complexion.
 If you have dry skin, add some honey to provide the extra moisture required by the skin.

-- Another face pack can be made by blending 4 tbsp. yoghurt with 1 tbsp. cocoa powder and 1 tbsp. honey.
+- Another face pack can be made by blending 4 tbsp. yogurt with 1 tbsp. cocoa powder and 1 tbsp. honey.
 Apply the mask on the face for 20 minutes before washing with lukewarm water to get rid of dull and tired skin.